Hauserrodr/3GNews/README.md

 - Update cidades and bairros .json

 - Modify today news generation prompt to use "the last 3 days" instead of a specific date

+- Make an API just for accept image generation requests and save them in a list, this is needed because the api "freezes" when it receives a request and this is not good is there's a lot of users using our service

+- Make the loop for generating news for today every 5AM